Housing Complaints Policy

 Remedies

-13.1 Where something has gone wrong, the Council will set out the actions it has already taken, or intends to take, to put things right.
+13.1 Where something has gone wrong, we will set out the actions we have already taken, or intend to take, to put things right.

-13.2 The Council will offer appropriate remedy and redress, in accordance with the Housing Ombudsman’s Complaint Handling Code.
+13.2 We will offer appropriate remedy and redress, in accordance with the Housing Ombudsman’s Complaint Handling Code.

-13.3 The general principle is that any remedy offered should reflect the extent of all service failures, and the level of detriment caused to the resident as a result.
+13.3 The general principle is that any remedy offered should reflect the extent of all service failures, and the impact these faults have had on the resident.

 13.4 Examples of remedies include:

-• taking action if there has been a delay
+• Taking action if there has been delay

-13.5 In considering any financial remedy, the Council will assess whether statutory payments are due and if any quantifiable losses have been incurred.
+13.5 In considering any financial remedy, we will assess whether statutory payments are due and if any quantifiable losses have been incurred.
 Consideration will also be given to the time and trouble a resident has been put to and any distress and inconvenience caused.

 13.6 The service will agree the proposed remedy before a response is issued to the resident.
-Where agreement cannot be reached between the Complaints Manager and investigating officer, this will be escalated to the relevant Director for a final decision.
+Where agreement cannot be reached between the Complaints Manager and investigating officer, this will be escalated through the relevant senior line management structure for a final decision.

 Withdrawal of complaints

 14.1 Residents may decide to withdraw their complaint verbally or by email or letter.
-The Council will confirm the withdrawal of the complaint by email or letter.
-In some instances, the Council may continue to investigate the matter internally.
+We will confirm the withdrawal of the complaint by email or letter.
+In some instances, we may continue to investigate the matter internally.

 Monitoring and Performance

-15.1 The monitoring and review of complaints gives valuable information about resident perception and service performance and helps to identify areas for organisational learning from complaints to drive service improvement.
+15.1 The monitoring and review of complaints and service requests gives valuable information about resident perception and service performance and helps to identify areas for organisational learning to drive service improvement.
+We will look beyond the circumstances of the individual complaint and consider whether service improvements can be made as a result of any learning from the complaint.

 Review of policies